Elkins Estate

 The Elkins Estate is a 42 acre estate located in Elkins Park, Pennsylvania, United States.
 The estate contains seven buildings, the most notable being Elstowe Manor and Chelten House, which are historic mansions designed by Horace Trumbauer.

 Elstowe Manor was built in 1898 for William L. Elkins at the location where "Needles", the former summer home of the Elkins family, had stood.
-Elkins was a Philadelphia businessman who was integral in the formation of the Pennsylvania Railroad Company and the Philadelphia Rapid Transit Company, the forerunner of SEPTA.
+Elkins was a Philadelphia businessman who was integral in the formation of the Pennsylvania Railroad Company, the Philadelphia Rapid Transit Company, the United Gas Improvement Company, and Standard Oil.

 Elstowe Manor

 The 45-room mansion was built in the style of the Italian High Renaissance.
 The unique interior features, such as the ornately carved wood and gilded molding, marble columns and accents, frescoed ceilings, gargoyles and the like, were crafted in Europe and shipped to the United States, where they were assembled on site.
 The interior was designed by renowned French interior-decor experts Allard et Fils, which accounts for the distinctly French feel in some of the rooms.
+Upon completion, the building measured 46,000 square feet; following renovation, its floor area increased to approximately 60,000 square feet.

 The home is anchored on either side by a large library and a drawing room.
 Between these are two wings, one containing a breakfast room and dining room, and the other a billiard room and den, with a separate wing leading to a large gallery.
 These wings all lead to a grand staircase in the center of the house.

 The second floor has nine bedrooms, three dressing rooms, and seven bathrooms.
 The third floor and raised basement were servant quarters.
 Along with the mansion, Trumbauer also designed the wrought-iron gates at the entrance to the estate, as well as a small gatehouse, a powerhouse, and an eight-car garage.